 Really, how much should it cost?

-As for actual dollar amounts, impulse purchases can be almost anything $30 and under.
+From what I’ve seen across all the different online marketplaces I know, my work with these communities, and from content creators themselves, the following is a rough summary of favorable price points: As for actual dollar amounts, impulse purchases can be almost anything $30 and under.
 If you set a price above $50, include a well-produced video to demonstrate your content.
 Think of it as a short commercial.
 Invest effort into it and make it look clean and polished.
 Convincing people to spend more than $50 requires more effort, and a good video is a powerful sales tool.
 More on that in the next section.

 As a rule of thumb, anything above $50 should have more supporting content.
 A short commercial, video tutorials, written documentation, and ongoing support threads increase buyer confidence.
 If you keep the buyer’s confidence high and engage with your customers, you can justify higher price points.